ADHD-C: Understanding Combined ADHD

 Get support for combined-type ADHD

 A review of studies that looked at online treatment for ADHD suggests that online interventions can help improve individuals’ social functions.
-One of these studies examined the role of online cognitive behavioral therapy (CBT) in treating adult ADHD.
-Results showed that this form of therapy may be a promising form of treatment for those with ADHD.
+One of these studies examined the role of online cognitive behavioral therapy (CBT) in treating adult ADHD and found that this form of therapy is likely effective.

 Takeaway

 Individuals living with ADHD-C experience both hyperactive-impulsive and inattentive forms of ADHD.
-While ADHD-C can be challenging to live with, individuals can learn how to live a healthy and fulfilling life.
+While ADHD-C can be challenging to live with, individuals can learn to manage their symptoms in a way that lets them live a healthy and fulfilling life.
 Know that you do not have to attempt to manage your diagnosis or symptoms alone.
-Whether you're living with combined ADHD, coping with symptoms from another type of ADHD, or striving to support a loved one with an ADHD diagnosis, there are licensed online therapists at BetterHelp available to assist you at a time that works for your schedule.
+Whether you're living with combined ADHD, coping with symptoms from another type of ADHD, or striving to support a loved one with an ADHD diagnosis, mental health professionals such as licensed online therapists are available to assist you.

 Gain a better understanding of ADHD